aaditya29/DNAgnosis/explanation.md

 ## Regulator Genes

 In the vast network of genes that make up an organism’s DNA, not all genes produce proteins directly.
-Some genes have a more subtle, yet critically important role—they **regulate** the expression of other genes.
+Some genes have a more subtle and critically important role they **regulate** the expression of other genes.
 These are known as **regulator genes**.

 ---